ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

   message as a receiver, as described above, including any policies it may have in addition to the required validations described in this specification.
-* The forwarder MUST only forward the peerswap to another node if it is able to follow all the rules for a node sending this message to that node, as described above.
+* The forwarder MUST only forward the peerswap to another node if:
+  - It is able to follow all the rules for a node sending this message to that node, as described above.
+  - The `peerswap_init_hops` value in the received `peerswap_init`
+    is non-0.

 When forwarding, the following TLVs are modified.
 If it is not possible to modify a TLV to follow one of the rules indicated below, the node MUST NOT forward the peerswap.

+* `peerswap_init_hops`
+  - The outgoing value MUST be exactly 1 lower than the incoming value.
 * `peerswap_init_timeouts`
   - The timelock of the in-sidepool HTLC MUST remain the same.
   - The timelock of the in-Lightning HTLC MUST be increased according to the `cltv_delta` of this node.
   - The difference between the in-sidepool and in-Lightning timelocks MUST be 2016 or more.
-* `peerswap_init_routehints`
-  - The forwarder MUST select any short channel ID, with any value (existing or not, plausible or not).
-  - The forwarder appends the selected short channel ID and its own node ID, as well as its typical `cltv_expiry_delta`, as a new entry at the end of this array.
-  - The resulting array MUST be of length 5 or shorter.
 * `peerswap_init_channel_view_msat`
   - The forwarder MUST replace this entirely with its view of the channels between itself and the node it intends to forward the message to.
+* `peerswap_init_max_htlc_msat`
+  - If any channel for the node it intends to forward to, has an `htlc_maximum_msat` setting that is lower than this, in the direction coming from that node, then the forwarder MUST set this value to the lowest `htlc_maximum_msat`.
+  - The value
+   `(peerswap_init_amount_sat * 1000) / peerswap_init_max_htlc_msat`,
+   rounded up, MUST be less than or equal to `peerswap_max_splits` (40).
+* `peerswap_init_lcd_fallback`
+  - If this field exists in the incoming message, then this field MUST also exist in the outgoing message.
+  * Otherwise, the forwarder is free to include or not include this field in the outgoing message.

 All other TLVs MUST remain the same.